Skip to main content

 3. Deep-merges pack agents, teams, and chat config with local overrides

-4. Validates org-wide slug uniqueness
+4. Validates org-wide slug and alias uniqueness (aliases cannot collide with slugs or reserved names)

 5. Pushes the merged configuration to the API